-We also focus on formal types of writing such as narrative, expository, research, poetry, and persuasive essays.
+We also focus on formal types of writing, such as narrative, expository, research, poetry, and persuasive essays.
 Through our writing, we learn the parts of speech (grammar) and figurative language presented as “SMAPHIO” – similes, metaphors, alliteration, personification, hyperboles, idioms, and onomatopoeia.
 Students use the Writing Process and Writing Traits in all of their writing.
-We also learn spelling patterns & word study using rich vocabulary words.
+We also learn spelling patterns & word study using rich vocabulary.

 Religion is the highlight of our curriculum.
 We aim to incorporate our faith into all subjects.
 We do quarterly Current Event projects called “Pray the News”.
 It allows the students to know what is going on in the world, and how we can best pray/serve those in need.
 We also learn about the Commandments & Beatitudes and find ways we can live the faith in our daily lives.
 Fourth grade is a big year for the Saints Project.
 Students research & dress up as their saints for All Saints Day.
 Then they put their skills to the test by participating in our Living Museum.

-Students will learn in whole group, small group, and individual settings, and our focus is sharing our strengths and strengthening our weakness.
-Applying our faith into our daily lives through prayer and action, fourth grade is an important year in helping us develop into the person that God has always intended for us to be.
+Students will learn in whole groups, small groups, and individual settings, and our focus is sharing our strengths and strengthening our weaknesses.
+Applying our faith to our daily lives through prayer and action, fourth grade is an important year in helping us develop into the person that God has always intended for us to be.

 Saints Living Museum; Famous African-American Project; Novel Projects; Pray the News